Celebrating Green Libraries Week

 - International Journal of Sustainability in Higher Education – A peer-reviewed journal that publishes research and practice on sustainability in higher education.

 We have also created a Green Reads reading list with a wide selection of material which you can access through our Library Services subscriptions.
+And if you visit our libraries during this week, you’ll see we have a display highlighting more of the libraries’ green resources for you.

-If you’ve got any questions please get in touch, and do keep an eye out for more sustainability initiatives and information from us in future.
+If you’ve got any questions please get in touch, and do keep an eye out for more sustainability initiatives and information from us in the future.

 Image by Mystic Art Design from Pixabay